IBM-Cloud/clouddatabases-helloworld-kubernetes-examples/redis/README.md

 6. Create your database service.

       The database can be created from the command line using the `ibmcloud resource service-instance-create` command.
 This takes a service instance name, a service name, plan name and location.
-For example, if we wished to create a database service named "example-psql" and we wanted it to be a "databases-for-redis" deployment on the standard plan running in the us-south region, the command would look like this:
+For example, if we wished to create a database service named "example-redis" and we wanted it to be a "databases-for-redis" deployment on the standard plan running in the us-south region, the command would look like this:

       ```shell
       ibmcloud resource service-instance-create example-redis databases-for-redis standard us-south